CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Love that only which happens to thee and is spun with the thread of thy destiny.
-For what is more suitable?
-In." - Marcus Aurelius</p>
+<p>"When you arise in the morning think of what a privilege it is to be alive, to think, to enjoy, to love ..." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->